roman-dzieciol/swift-eos-build/README.md

 # SwiftEOSBuild

-Automatic Swift bindings for Epic Online Services framework.
+Swift bindings generator for Epic Online Services framework.

 This tool takes the C language EOSSDK.framework as input and generates object oriented Swift bindings for the C SDK.